iamdonovan/iamdonovan.github.io/_sources/teaching/hpc-intro/shell/shell.rst

 Think of the amount of time it takes for you to create a single folder using the GUI; now, think of the amount of time (not to mention the absolute tedium) it would take to do it 1000 times over.

-Alternatively, a single set of instructions like this one:
+Alternatively, a single command like this one:

 .. code-block:: bash

-    for n in {1..1000}; do mkdir dir$n; done
+    mkdir dir{1..1000}

 accomplishes the same task in far less time.
-Timing this on my computer at home, this set of instructions (commands) finishes in about two seconds.
+Timing this on my computer at home, this set of instructions (commands) finishes in less than a second.

 the command prompt
 -------------------